ProjectMewo/Aoki/INSTRUCTIONS.md

 // to let it know, we provide the subcommands inside
 // the @Options decorator:
 @Options([DefaultName])
-// if you have subcommand groups, use the @Groups decorator
+// if you have subcommand groups and locales,
-// or if you have localizations, the @GroupsT decorator
+// use the @Groups decorator which was mentioned above too.
-// it is also autocomplete-compatible:
-@GroupsT({
-  'default-group': {
-    name: 'default-name.default-group.name',
-    description: 'default-name.default-group.description'
-  }
-})
 // finally declare your command: export default class ParentCommand extends Command {} // end
 ```